Lightning Prediction under Uncertainty: DeepLight with Hazy Loss: Materials and Methods

-\emph{Hazy Loss} infuses the spatial and temporal closeness of the predicted values by means of Gaussian blurring~\cite{hummel1987deblurring}.
-Blurring helps diffuse the closeness information far away with diminishing intensity.
+Hazy Loss infuses the spatial and temporal closeness of the predicted values by means of Gaussian blurring~\citep{hummel1987deblurring}.
+Blurring helps diffuse the closeness information into neighboring cells with gradually diminishing intensity.
 Let $L_0, L_1, \ldots, L_{h-1}$ represent the ground truth grids corresponding to the prediction horizon of $h$ timesteps.
 These grids are stacked to form a three-dimensional tensor $L$, which encapsulates the temporal evolution of lightning occurrences across spatial locations.
-We then apply Gaussian blurring on top of $L$ and normalize it, timestep by timestep, to generate a three dimensional \textit{blurred} ground truth tensor $L^{blur}$.
-Like $L$, we can think of $L^{blur}$ as a tensor where $L^{blur}_0, L^{blur}_1, \ldots, L^{blur}_{h-1}$ are stacked on top of each other. $L^{blur}$ gives us the information of how close a cell is to a neighbouring positive cell.
-Figure~\ref{fig:loss_function_diffusion} illustrates how \emph{Hazy Loss} uses $L^{blur}$ to penalize predictions based on their spatial proximity to actual lightning occurrences, ensuring that predictions closer to true lightning events have lower penalties, while those farther away are penalized more heavily.
+We then apply Gaussian blurring on top of $L$ and normalize it, timestep by timestep, to generate a three-dimensional blurred ground truth tensor $L^{blur}$.
+Like $L$, we can think of $L^{blur}$ as a tensor where $L^{blur}_0, L^{blur}_1, \ldots, L^{blur}_{h-1}$ are stacked on top of each other. $L^{blur}$ therefore measures how close a cell is to a neighbouring lightning event.

+Figure~\ref{fig:loss_function_diffusion} illustrates how blurring diffuses lightning information into neighboring cells.
+This blurring allows the loss function to impose a lower penalty when predictions are close to actual lightning flashes (e.g., the red location) and a higher penalty when predictions are farther away (e.g., the orange location).